 Chandni Chowk is particularly divided into many smaller markets.
-Each market got its speciality and they are known for the particular commodities.
-Chandni Chowk is especially popular for bridal shopping, especially during the wedding season, when it becomes one of the most frequented markets for lehengas, designer sarees, accessories, reliable gold jewellery as well as decorative items for the wedding venue.
+Each market got its specialty and they are known for the particular commodities.
+Chandni Chowk is especially popular for bridal shopping, especially during the wedding season when it becomes one of the most frequented markets for lehengas, designer sarees, accessories, reliable gold jewelry as well as decorative items for the wedding venue.

 this bazaar is famous for its clothes, people from small scale clothes manufacturing industries.
-Textile is sold in bulk and the measure of cloth is not sold in meters but the form of yarn or thann in Hindi.
+Textile is sold in bulk and the measure of cloth is not sold in meters but in the form of yarn or than in Hindi.

-Dariba Kalan is well known for jewellery and is famous for gold and silver items.
-Diamond jewellery is also one of the most purchased items at this market.
+Dariba Kalan is well known for jewelry and is famous for gold and silver items.
+Diamond jewelry is also one of the most purchased items at this market.
 A rare item that is also sold at Dariba is itar.
 A unique fragrance that is usually associated with the religion of Islam.

 Kinari Baazaar is known for the vast collection of jewellery, Zardozi items such as laces and frills.
 The variety in the material and design of the borders for the sarees, lenghas, and suits are available.

 Meena Bazaar sells traditional Muslim dresses and accessories such as semi-precious jewellery, embroidered Indian bags, etc. The designs and materials used in these traditional costumes are contemporary and suit the match the lifestyle of those residing in the nearby areas, i.e. Chawri Bazaar and Chandni Chowk itself.